Key Quote

 RAD — REGRESS

 The Creature regresses from eloquent philosopher (his earlier speeches demonstrate remarkable intelligence and empathy) to violent threat-maker.
-But Shelley frames this regression as reactive (caused by external forces) rather than innate: the Creature was not born violent — he was made violent by universal rejection.
+But Shelley frames this regression as reactivereactive — Occurring as a response to external stimuli rather than arising independently rather than innate: the Creature was not born violent — he was made violent by universal rejection.
 His regression is evidence for Shelley's argument that monstrosity is socially constructed, not biologically predetermined.

 Key Words